TheZoroForce240/FlxPerspective/README.md

 ## Limitations
 * No depth testing right now!
 Sprites will need to be layered manually or will need to be added to a FlxScene3D that attempts to auto layer based on the camera position, its not perfect but its the only option right now.
 * Flixel's culling system needed to be turned off for this to work!
 Frustum culling will hopefully be implemented at some point in the future to fix this.
-* A few edited Flixel files are be needed to correctly render 3D models with FlxPerspectiveStrip, this is to enable triangle culling and disable the camera boundary check.
+* A few edited Flixel files are needed to correctly render 3D models with FlxPerspectiveStrip, this is to enable triangle culling and disable the camera boundary check.

 ## Planned Features (maybe)
 * Depth testing
 * 3D Rotation on sprites/models
-* Parenting system for multi-textured 3D models instead of separate pieces
+* Parenting system for multi-textured 3D models instead of separate FlxStrips
 * Frustum culling
 * Lighting?
 Normal/specular mapping maybe?
 * Support for more 3D model formats?